wp-plugins/wp-toolbar-removal/readme.txt

 * Major Update [CERTIFIED] Remove Admin Bar or Toolbar with New Unified Coding!
  * Please update as soon as possible!
  * Planned Target Version: 2014.1210.0410
- * ADD preemptive support for WP 3.8+ to 4.1+ adaptive dasboard (on target)
+ * ADD preemptive support for WP 3.8+ to 4.1+ adaptive dasboard
- * ADD preemptive support for external css and js files (on target)
+ * ADD preemptive support for external css and js files
  * FIXED [Ticket #16004](//core.trac.wordpress.org/ticket/16004)
- * NEW unified coding to run with WordPress 3.1+ to 3.9+
+ * NEW unified coding to run with WordPress 3.1+ or later
  * NEW updated code for max speedup of dashboard and admin menu
  * NEW show i18n realtime datetime on top of dashboard for WP 3.3+ or later
  * NEW disable user personal options settings "Show Admin Bar/Toolbar"
  * NEW add header and footer log
- * NEW add logout functionality on top of admin dashboard for WP 3.3+ or later
+ * NEW add logout functionality on top of DashBoard for WP 3.3+ or later
- * NEW disable frontend "28px gap" on top of site home page
+ * NEW disable frontend "28px gap" on top of site
  * NEW disable frontend bump cb
- * NEW disable backend "28px gap" on top of admin dashboard
+ * NEW disable backend "28px gap" on top of dashboard
- * NEW disable backend dashboard admin bar and toolbar pointer (tooltips)
+ * NEW disable backend dashboard pointer (tooltips)
  * NEW disable backend dashboard admin menu shadow effect
- * NEW disable backend admin menu hoverintent handlers for the bar and menu
+ * NEW disable backend admin menu hoverintent handlers
- * NEW hide admin icons in the backend navigation menu (not on collapsed state)
+ * NEW hide icons in the backend navigation menu (not on collapsed state)
  * NEW hide admin page title icons in the backend dashboard
  * UPDATED class removal
  * UPDATED cleaning gnu style code indentation